IBM/ToDoBackend/Workshop.md

 :x: `the api root responds to a POST with the todo which was posted to it`

-In order to fix this, we need to implement a `POST` request that saves a todo item.
+In order to fix this, we need to implement a `POST` request that saves a ToDo item.

 ### 4. Add Support for handling a POST request on `/todos`

-REST APIs typically consist of a HTTP request using a verb such as `POST`, `PUT`, `GET` or `DELETE` along with a URL and an optional data payload.
+REST APIs typically consist of an HTTP request using a verb such as `POST`, `PUT`, `GET` or `DELETE` along with a URL and an optional data payload.
 The server then handles the request and responds with an optional data payload.

 A request to store data typically consists of a POST request with the data to be stored, which the server then handles and responds with a copy of the data that has just been stored.
-This means we need to define a ToDo type, register a  handler for POST requests on `/todos`, and implement the handler to store the data.
+This means we need to define a `ToDo` type, register a  handler for POST requests on `/todos`, and implement the handler to store the data.

 1. Define a data type for the ToDo items:
    1. Select the Application folder in the left hand explorer in Xcode